dustyrepo/Native2-Store-Documentations/src/content/docs/scripts/n2-laptop.md

 4. Configure `config/config.lua` and `config/marketplaces.lua`.
 5. Add `ensure n2-laptop` to `server.cfg`, after `ox_lib`, `ox_target`, `ox_inventory`, and `oxmysql`.

-:::caution[Item name mismatch]
+:::tip
-`installation.txt` tells you to add an item named `usb_stick`, but `Config.Laptop.usb.item` in `config.lua` defaults to `'usb_device'`.
-Pick one name and make sure the item and the config key match, or USB features silently won't work.
+The USB item name must match `Config.Laptop.usb.item` in `config.lua` (`'usb_device'` by default) - use that exact name when adding the item to `ox_inventory`, or rename the config key to match whatever item name you use.
 :::

 ### Database